Should I use Sketch or Figma?

 You don’t have to choose between Sketch or Figma…

 Most discussions you see on the matter focus on the features of the tool, like collaboration, artboards, or how the interface looks.
-To give you an example, Sketch is mostly praised for the plugin support they provide.
+To give you an example, Sketch has great plugin support.
 Figma scores big points on collaboration.

 However, both applications are moving closer together if you look at features, as is the case with competitors.
 Sketch now has Sketch Cloud to counter Figma’s collaboration power.
 Figma now supports plugins just like Sketch does.
 There’s no contest there.
 Of course, the application that had the feature first will have a better feature at first.
 In time the gap will disappear and the features will become more and more similar.